modernistik/parse-stack/README.md

   has_many :likes, as: :user, through: :relation end

+# create tables or add new columns (non-destructive)
+Song.auto_upgrade!

 artist = Artist.first(:name.like => /Sinatra/, :genres.in => ['swing'])

 song = Song.new name: "Fly Me to the Moon"